-Golden Health Care's business is relatively stable particularly given the current occupancy rates and wait lists which are used to ensure that the homes operate at full capacity.
-Over time, Golden Health Care is expecting increasing demand, and as such Golden Health Care has expansion plans in place on adjacent plots of land for current operations or new sites.
-It is uncertain what effect the COVID-19 pandemic will have on demand for senior care over the long term.
+Golden Health Care's business is relatively stable particularly given the current occupancy rates and wait lists are used to help homes operate near capacity.
+Over time, Golden Health Care is expecting increasing demand.
+Golden Health Care has expansion plans in place on adjacent plots of land where they could expand current operations should it become economical to do so.